Tamale

 Key Techniques

-- Pan-frying with butter until crispy exterior
+- Pan-frying unwrapped tamales for crispy exterior

 Classic Dishes